Listen to the automated AI version of this article here:

 Interest in these natural therapeutic compounds is only growing across NZ.
-Many people choose to ease symptoms of health conditions with THC oil over traditional medications, as most come with nasty side effects.
+Many people are now choosing to try possibly ease the symptoms of their health conditions with THC oil as it is a natural plant based option and does not come with a long list of possible side effects as many other medications do.

 What is THC oil?

 THC, alongside CBD, is one of the most common cannabinoids found in the cannabis plant.
 It is a psychoactive compound, meaning using THC products results in a ‘high’ feeling after use.
-THC works to impact neurotransmitters within your brain to affect how your body perceives pain, moods, and other feelings.
+THC works to impact neurotransmitters within your brain may possibly affect how your body perceives pain, mood, and other feelings.

 Is THC legal in NZ?

 THC oil is legal in NZ with a prescription from a registered doctor.
-The wide range of THC products online can be overwhelming; however, keep in mind that many THC oil options online aren’t necessarily the best quality.
-Your best bet is to get a proper prescription before purchasing THC.
+The wide range of THC products online can be overwhelming; however, keep in mind that many THC oil options online aren’t necessarily the best quality and are illegal.
+Your best bet is to get a doctors prescription for medical grade THC.

 Buying marijuana or weed online is considered illegal.